 Can You Spray Closed Cell Foam Insulation in Cold Weather?

-So, you want closed cell spray foam insulation for your project, but it’s 14 degrees and you’ve read online that it simply can’t be done.
+So, you want closed cell spray foam insulation for your pole barn or metal building, but it’s 14 degrees, and you’ve read online that it simply can’t be done.

 The Internet strikes again!
 Well, sort of.

-The simple and quick answer to can you spray foam insulation in cold weather is yes, but it does come with some complications, specifically when talking about closed cell spray foam and metal structures.
+The simple and quick answer to whether you can spray foam insulation in a pole barn is yes, but it does come with some complications, specifically when talking about closed cell spray foam and metal structures.

-RetroFoam of Michigan has been spraying foam insulation for well over a decade, so we have mastered the techniques that allow us to spray a premium product no matter the temperature.
-With that being said, there are products on the market and contractors who don’t have the experience we have.
+RetroFoam of Michigan has been spraying foam insulation for over two decades, so we have mastered the techniques that allow us to spray a premium product no matter the temperature.
+With that being said, just because we can doesn’t always mean we will.

 Spray Foam Insulation in Winter

-There are two primary issues when spraying closed cell foam during the winter – low expansion and condensation.
+There are a couple of primary issues when spraying closed cell foam during the winter – low yield and condensation, which leads to adherence problems.

 At What Temperature Can Spray Foam Insulation Be Applied?